T.J. Hockenson Player Prop Bets for NFL Week 13 | Detroit vs. Minnesota 12/5/2021

 Season Stats

-- Hockenson has racked up 57 catches for 534 yards, best on his team, and three touchdowns.
-He has been targeted 76 times, and averages 48.5 receiving yards per game.
+- Hockenson has grabbed 57 passes and leads his team with 534 receiving yards plus three touchdowns.
+He has been targeted 76 times, and averages 48.5 yards per game.

+- So far this season, 19.8% of the 383 passes thrown by his team have gone Hockenson's way.

 - With eight targets in the red zone this season, Hockenson has been on the receiving end of 22.2% of his team's 36 red zone pass attempts.